E-Scooter Sharing — Moving silently through the capital

 In Berlin and Paris, Bosch has started its Coup e-scooter service

 Reading time: 10 minutes

 Coup, a new Bosch subsidiary, is proving a hit in Berlin thanks to its app-controlled sharing platform for e-scooters, a genuine alternative for current vehicles.
 It has already expanded to Paris.
 Coup’s pioneering service not only represents Bosch’s first foray into fleet management, but also the company’s first e-mobility business venture with end customers.

 It all began in early 2015 with an electrifying idea.
 Since Berlin’s public transit system often fails to meet the individual needs of users, and taxis tend to be hard to get, Bosch’s e-scooter sharing platform has been a swift and surprising coup.
 The name says it all: Coup GmbH is a wholly owned Bosch subsidiary – a company of just under 25 associates that is the archetype of an agile start-up.

 is the range of the shared e-scooters, which have a top speed of 45 kph.

 The team took just over a year to put together an initial fleet of some 200 virtually silent electric scooters for the German capital.
 A user-friendly app handles the fleet management for these Gogoro two-wheelers.
 To quote the Coup CEO Mat Schubert: “Our plan was always to expand quickly, and we expect to add other cities soon.”
 In other words, Berlin – which Schubert dubs “the number-one capital city of sharing” – is just the beginning.
 Paris has already followed.

 By creating its new, independent brand Coup, Bosch is making its first foray into a purely end-customer and operator business in the mobility sector.
-What is remarkable is just how quickly Mat Schubert and his team were able to get the project off the ground.
+What is remarkable is just how quickly Mat Schubert and his team were able to get the project off the ground and reacted immediately to the profound changes of the electromobility market.
 Schubert, who previously worked in the Bosch Automotive Aftermarket division, has no doubt as to why: “The conditions were ideal and we had terrific support from Bosch, which acted as our internal venture partner.”

 The ingenious thing about Coup is its user-friendliness